oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Physical memory is explicitly represented in the API as physical memory objects that are reservations of physical pages.
 The application will use ${x}ContextPhysicalCreate to create a physical memory object.
-The physical pages for this physical memory object can be faulted in for devices that support on-demand paging.
-In addition, the residency API can be used to control residency of these physical pages.

 The following pseudo-code demonstrates a basic sequence for creating a physical memory object: